 The gentling process gives our military personnel an opportunity to be of service which was their goal when they entered the “service“.
 This process also applies to non-military service personnel such as law enforcement, fire fighters, and emergency/trauma responders.
 Other areas of healing addressed: enhances employment and interpersonal skills, physical strength, positive parenting and opportunities to participate in other alternative therapies.
 The gentling process also prepares our rescued horses for a life as a domestic pet and partner ready for an adoptive home.

 We offer this Journey program to Veteran Service Organizations and non-military agencies that will bring their own Participants, Staff Members and Therapist(s).
 Each Journey can accommodate up to eight Participants and 4 Staff/Therapist personnel.
-The length of the program is 3 full days of horse activities.
+The length of the program is 3 days of horse activities.
 The ranch location is Lifesavers’ Wild Horse Canyon in the community of Twin Oaks (Caliente) California, in Kern County.
 Lodging and 3 meals per day included.

 Wild Horse Warriors Journey program raises awareness and inspires compassion.
 Horses heal the hearts and spirits of everyone they touch.